aitomatic/openssa/README.md

 OpenSSA significantly boosts the accuracy of Retrieval-Augmented Generation (RAG) systems.
 It fine-tunes the embedding or completion model with domain-specific knowledge.
 It also adds the ability to reason about queries and underlying documents.
 This powerful combination lifts RAG performance by significant margins, overcoming the limitations of generic language models.

-#### Enhance Conversational AI for Improved Customer Support

-Build AI assistants that provide accurate, context-aware responses in customer support, healthcare, and other domains.
-OpenSSA's domain-specific fine-tuning capabilities enable you to create AI agents that understand and respond to user queries with unprecedented accuracy and relevance.
-This leads to improved customer satisfaction, reduced response times, and increased efficiency in handling customer inquiries.

-#### Enable Efficient Planning and Reasoning for Problem Solving

-OpenSSA enables you to create AI agents that can effectively plan and reason within specific domains to solve complex problems.
-By leveraging domain-specific knowledge and fine-tuned models, SSAs break down multi-step problems into manageable tasks.
-They efficiently and precisely solve these tasks, leading to accurate and timely solutions to real-world challenges.

-#### Optimize Industrial Field Service Operations

-Create AI agents that can guide field service technicians through complex maintenance and repair procedures.
-By leveraging domain-specific knowledge and reasoning capabilities, SSAs can provide step-by-step instructions, troubleshoot issues, and optimize resource allocation.
-This results in reduced downtime, increased first-time fix rates, and improved overall efficiency in industrial field service operations.

 ### Getting Started